plasma4/magix-fix/README.md

 <sup>Note: if you wish to view data about the Magix mod (such as icons, names, and functions), you can use the magix-wiki.html file or view [the online version](https://plasma4.github.io/magix-fix/magix-wiki.html).
 You are even able to **create** your own mods from there, so check it out!</sup>

+## Information for devs
+Check `localDevelopment.js` to mess with some settings, and `DOCS.md` for lots more context on how the game works and how to develop a basic mod yourself (hopefully to avoid dev headaches).

+---
+<sup>Be aware that the file version uses raw.githubusercontent.com links for uncached XML request purposes whenever the user has an internet connection instead.
+The link will automatically fix itself when importing or exporting, and this shouldn't be something you need to worry about.
+If you are a programmer and want to use the magix.js and magixUtils.js files in the code, set `offlineMode` to `true` in localDevelopment.js.</sup>
 ### Alternate links for Magix
 Want a few other links for loading Magix?
 Try some of these:
 ```